ptbjack/Library/Mi/Main/Death drive.md

     * **Death drive does not only want us to enjoy, it wants only to repeat this negativity, the gap in the order of being, even if this means to enjoy.**
     * Enjoyment is the means, the "aim" is the repetition of the lack of being in the very midst of being.

+Lacan and Deleuze reject the primacy of the pleasure principle, and the possibility of relating the death drive to a homeostatic tendency.[^6]
+* [[Deleuze]] affirms the primacy of the death drive.
+    * Death drive is transcendental principle, pleasure principle is only psychological part of the logic of appearing of the death drive.
+    * Death drive linked to [[repetition]], which is the place of original *affirmation*.
+	    * Affirmation: selective, not a simple opposite of negativity.
+* [[Lacan]]: "every drive is virtually a death drive"
+    * [[Freud]]'s metaphysics is from [[Aristotle]]; lowering of tension is the ethics of Aristotle.
+    * [[lamella]] - death drive to 'indestructible life'.

 Drive is the impossible joint articulation of being and meaning in their heterogeneity.[^1]
 - The being of the drive is lack-of-being.
 - Drive is the being of the lack/void.